Taaitaaiger/jlrs/README.md

 It's possible to override certain defaults of jlrs and Julia by setting environment variables.
-Many of the environment variables mentioned [here](https://docs.julialang.org/en/v1/manual/environment-variables/) should apply to applications that use jlrs as well, but this is mostly untested.
+Many of the environment variables mentioned
+[in the Julia documentation](https://docs.julialang.org/en/v1/manual/environment-variables/) should apply to applications that use jlrs as well, but this is mostly untested.

 Several additional environment variables can be set which only affect applications that use jlrs.